 Have you heard that our BEST friends in the whole wide world wrote a children’s book?!
 Well, if you haven’t heard… Hope and Wade King wrote a book!
-I’m here to show you all of the engaging activities that we created to go alongside The Wild Card Kids.
+I’m here to show you all of the engaging activities for teaching life skills that we created to go alongside The Wild Card Kids.

 Click HERE to check out the teaching resource.